-Without going into great detail, I'll just say that from visiting the grower's coffee farm dozens of times, we were well aware of the reasons this coffee tasted “off”.
+Without going into great detail, I'll just say that from visiting the grower's coffee farm several times, we were well aware of the reasons this coffee tasted “off.”
 In the grower's mind, providing great coffee came down to one simple condition: growing it in Hawaii.
 This is a common misconception with growers and consumers alike.
-In reality, Hawaiian coffee is only as good as the handling, and good handling takes a lot of work.
+In reality, coffees are only as good as their handling, and good handling takes a lot of work.

-But on the other side, the expectations around coffee are changing, and coffee changes because consumers change, and consumers change because ideas change.
+But now, the expectations around coffee are changing, and coffee changes because consumers change, and consumers change because ideas change.

-I digress...
-Eventually, the business decided to discontinue that coffee, but their interest in serving Hawaiian coffee continued and our conversations evolved.
-I explained to the business that, as a roaster, there is nothing I can do short of burning/over-roasting the bad coffee to cover the defects.
+Eventually, the business decided to discontinue that coffee.
+But their interest in serving Kona coffee continued and our conversations evolved.
+I explained to the business that, as a roaster, there is nothing we can do short of burning/over-roasting the bad coffee in attempt to mask the defects.

-No, roasters aren't alchemists... we can’t turn bricks into bread.
+No, roasters aren't alchemists.
+We can’t turn bricks into gold.
 At a lighter roast, the array of defects would be revealed.

-Furthermore, we could not in good conscious continue to roast the coffee because we suspected it contained potential carcinogens that can occur in poorly handled coffees.
+Furthermore, we could not, in good conscious, continue to roast the coffee because we suspected it contained potentially carcinogenic molds that can occur in poorly handled coffees.

-The Hawaii-based food manufacturer tasted it and became hooked on that coffee: it was (and is) a clean, sweet, balanced representation of what Hawaiian coffee could taste like.
-We were delighted to connect a great farmer with a prominent, high-volume buyer.
+The Hawaii-based food manufacturer tasted it and became hooked on that coffee: it was (and is) a clean, sweet, balanced Kona coffee.

-What I know is this: regardless of location or variety, coffees can be made great or disappointing - specialty or commodity - and there's a breadth of labor, education, and investment that separates the two.
+Regardless of location or variety, coffees can be made great or disappointing -- specialty or commodity -- and there's a breadth of labor, education and investment that separates the two.